Shrihari8726/Golang_2024/README.md

 # Golang_2024

-Learning Golang - With Data Structures
+# Learning Golang - With Data Structures

+# To run code sparately navigate to each foolder and in terminal "go run ."